 If you work from home and you meet the requirements to take a home office deduction, it might seem like a no-brainer to take the deduction on your federal income taxes.
-Less taxes are good, right?
+Fewer taxes are good, right?

 But be careful.
 A home office deduction is not always in everyone's best interest.
 Consider the pros and cons of a home office deduction.
 And if you have any doubts, consult a tax specialist for your specific circumstances.

 It makes a difference whether you are an employee versus a self-employed individual.
-Different rules apply for employed telecommuters than apply for independent contractors.
+Different rules apply to employed telecommuters than apply for independent contractors.
 If you are an employee who works from home, you may not find this deduction to your advantage.

-Also, only the portion of the employee's unreimbursed business expenses (which include the home office) that is greater than 2 percent of the employee's adjusted gross income is deductible.
+Also, only the portion of the employee's unreimbursed business expenses (which include the home office) that is greater than 2% of the employee's adjusted gross income is deductible.
 In all, the deduction will likely have less of an impact on telecommuting employees' tax bills than for those filing a Schedule C.

 If you are an independent contractor, remember that your home office may not create a loss for your business.
 That means that independent contractors who are filing a Schedule C must first calculate whether their business has a profit or a loss.
 Then they can subtract the home office deduction, as long as it does not create a loss.

 When you sell your house, after having claimed the home office deduction, the deduction can affect your capital gains taxes.
 The capital gains tax exclusion allowed from the sale of your primary residence could be reduced by the amount that you have claimed for depreciation on your home office.

 The Possibility of an IRS Audit

-Although The Balance's tax expert William Perez thinks this bit of conventional wisdom may not be as true as it once was, he notes that filing a Schedule C may increase your chance of an audit.
+Although The Balance's tax expert William Perez thinks this bit of conventional wisdom may not be as true as it once was, though he notes that filing a Schedule C may increase your chance of an audit.